Bagatelles, Op. 126 (Beethoven)

-Ludwig van Beethoven's Bagatelles, Op.
-126 for solo piano were published late in his career, in the year 1825.
+The Bagatelles, Op.
+126 are six pieces for solo piano composed by Ludwig van Beethoven.
+They were composed in 1824 and published the next year in his career, in 1825.
 Beethoven dedicated them to his brother Nikolaus Johann van Beethoven (1776–1848), and wrote to his publisher, Schott Music, that the Opus 126 Bagatelles "are probably the best I've written".

 Form

-A bagatelle, in Beethoven's usage, is a kind of brief character piece.

-The set comprises six short works, as follows:
+This set comprises six short works, as follows: